Aditya1or0/blog-app/README.md

 ### Email Subscription:
 - Users can subscribe to the email list via a form on the frontend.
 Once they submit their email, it is saved in the backend for future email notifications.

+###Contact
+If you have any questions, feel free to reach out to me mail:adityapandit264@gmail.com

 ---